Poolitzer/GoHangmanClient/README.md

 If you run into a bug, open an issue and give as many details as possible, thank you :)

+Oh and please make the bot account which sends messages a moderator in your stream.
+That removes twitch limits on how many messages it can send in your chat.

 ## Features